in

 45 Picket Fence Designs (Pictures of Popular Types)

-White picket fence design surrounding a charming home with large front porch Welcome to our picket fence designs gallery.
-The Picket Fence is an iconic architectural and landscaping feature which embodies the charm of a traditional American home.
+Welcome to our picket fence designs gallery showcasing this iconic architectural and landscaping feature that embodies the charm of a traditional American home.
 Giving a sight of beautiful landscaping and allowing sunlight to peek through a series of equally spaced upright boards, picket fences are a practical and functional addition to any home.

-Below you’ll see the different types of picket fences and get ideas and inspiration for ways to add one of these beautiful fences to your own home.
+Below, you’ll see the different types of picket fences and get ideas and inspiration for adding one of these beautiful fences to your home.

-Picket fences are a series of evenly spaced vertical panels called “pickets” which are attached together by horizontal rails and connected to end posts.
-It is also characterized by a tapered top and usually ends in a point.
+Fence pickets are a series of evenly spaced vertical boards called โpicketsโ which are attached together by horizontal rails and connected to end posts.
+It is also characterized by a tapered top and usually ends at a point.

-Traditionally, picket fences are made with wood and painted in white to match colonial houses.
+Traditionally, picket fences are made of wood and painted white to match colonial houses.
 (This article is part of our Fence Designs Ultimate Guide – check there for other popular styles & fence ideas)

-There are many options for materials which can be used to build picket fences.
-Each type comes in different styles, shape and sizes which contribute different characters to the overall look of your home and backyard.
+There are many options for materials that can be used to build picket fences.
+Each type comes in different styles, shapes,s and sizes, which contribute different characters to the overall look of your home and backyard.

-Below are some of the most popular types of picket fences including an overview of their characteristics, their positive features, negative drawbacks and cost.
-In addition to these information, be inspired from our gallery of picket fence ideas and know which design is the best for your home.
+Below are some of the most popular types of picket fences, including an overview of their characteristics, positive features, negative drawbacks, and cost.

 White picket fence designs are considered to be a charming addition to the Classic American home.
 Originating from the United States in the early colonial days, it became a popular addition to houses, symbolizing the ideal middle class suburban life.